-The holy grale?
-The highest building on the planet!
-The 828-m (2716-ft) Burj Khalifa.
+The holy grail?
+The 828-m (2716-ft) Burj Khalifa, tallest building on the planet!
 I had already seen it years ago, in 2009, as it was being completed.
 I remembered being dazzled by the sheer size of this tower, and astonished by the performance of building something like this.

 This tower is simply beautiful.
 Its architecture is delicate and elegant.
 Just like the Eiffel Tower, the people around just can’t stop staring at it and taking pictures.